Supercharged Toyota 86

 For consistency: Edelbrock

-The best thing about the Edelbrock supercharger is that the power boost is consistent regardless of the rpms.
-This could be perfect for daily driving in your Toyota GT86.
+The good thing about the Edelbrock supercharger is that the power boost is consistent regardless of the rpm.
+This could be perfect for daily driving.

 For flat torque curve: Sprintex

-It’s also an ideal supercharger if you prefer an instant power boost at low RPMs.
+It’s also an ideal supercharger if you prefer an instant power boost at low rpm.
 Not to forget, you don’t need to make major adjustments to your engine during installation.

-And that concludes our best Toyota GT86 comparison guide.
-Do you drive a Toyota GT86?
+Do you drive a GT86 or a BRZ?
 Which supercharger kit is your preferred option?
-Let us know in the comments sections!
+Let us know by leaving a comment below!

 1. Hi folks have a Subaru BRZ 2018 model.
 I just want the smallest power upgrade.
 I use tight twisty undulating B roads, so the existing power in the wet is enough.
 But on open road to overtake a 2 liter turbo car is where I need extra power.
 I’m only looking for extra 15 to 20 bhp as I am on a budget and don’t want to change any of the characteristics except torque dip.
 Many many thanks!